LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ``one_or_more``
    Predicate has one or more proofs.
 ``zero_or_error``
-   Predicate either fails or throws an error (see below).
+   Predicate either fails or throws an error.
 ``one_or_error``
-   Predicate either succeeds once or throws an error (see below).
+   Predicate either succeeds once or throws an error.
 ``zero_or_one_or_error``
-   Predicate either succeeds once or fails or throws an error (see below).
+   Predicate succeeds once or fails or throws an error.
+``zero_or_more_or_error``
+   Predicate may fail or succeed multiple times or throw an error.
+``one_or_more_or_error``
+   Predicate may succeed one or more times or throw an error.
 ``error``
    Predicate will throw an error.

-Mode declarations can also be used to document that some call modes will throw an error.
-For instance, regarding the ``arg/3`` and ``open/3`` ISO Prolog built-in predicates, we may write:
+The last six values support documenting that some call modes may throw an error or will throw an error despite the calls complying with the argument types and instantiation modes.
+As an example, consider the ``open/3`` ISO Prolog built-in predicate.
+We may write:

 ::

-   :- mode(arg(-, -, +), error).
-   :- mode(open(@, @, --), one_or_error).
+   :- mode(open(@source_sink, @io_mode, --stream), one_or_error).

+In this case, the mode directive tells the user that a valid call can still throw an error (there may be e.g. a permission error opening the specified source or sink).

-Note that most predicates have more than one valid mode implying several mode directives.
-For example, to document the possible use modes of the ``atom_concat/3`` ISO built-in predicate we would write:
+Note that some predicates have more than one valid mode implying several mode directives.
+For example, to document the possible use modes of the ISO Prolog ``atom_concat/3`` built-in predicate we would write:

 ::

    :- mode(atom_concat(?atom, ?atom, +atom), one_or_more).
    :- mode(atom_concat(+atom, +atom, -atom), zero_or_one).

 Some old Prolog compilers supported some sort of mode directives to improve performance.
 To the best of my knowledge, there is no modern Prolog compiler supporting this kind of directive for that purpose.
 The current Logtalk version simply parses this directive for collecting its information for use in the :ref:`reflection API <reflection_reflection>` (assuming the :ref:`source_data <flag_source_data>` flag is turned on).
 In any case, the use of mode directives is a good starting point for documenting your predicates.

 .. _predicates_meta: